heroLFG/hugo-herolfg-site/content/posts/tarzanism.md

 My only brother was born 361 days after me.
 My mother died before I turned 3 years old.
 And my father took us fishing often.

+### The Wins

+I believe my losses teach more then my wins.
+But if I didn't share my wins you wouldn't be getting the whole picture.
+And I believe it is good to start some of my wins.

 There are a few impressive men in my lives whose words stand out as testimony about my potential.
 The truth is I'm not sure who I am and what role I am supposed to play.
 But I like the idea that other people's testimony and the results of my work can speak for themselves.

 My father said that he would never want to fight me because I'm the kind of person who will fight dirty.
 I remember the feeling of puke in the back of my throat as my brother viciously punched my stomach.
 My first instinct was to run to the bathroom and empty my stomach into the toilet.
 But I received an insight that I could puke in my brother's eyeballs.
 I won that fight.